 Special Announcement to all State of Colorado employers:

 The State of Colorado has passed Senate Bill 13-018, which limits the use of credit reports by employers.
-The bill was signed into law by the governor on April 19th, 2013.
-This law will go into effect on July 1st, 2013.
+The bill goes into law by the governor on April 19th, 2013 and will be effective on July 1st, 2013.

 The law states: